PipedreamHQ/pipedream/docs/docs/workflows/events/concurrency-and-throttling/README.md

 Without restricting concurrency, events can be processed in parallel and there is no guarantee that they will execute in the order in which they were received.
 This can cause race conditions.

 For example, if two workflow events try to add data to Google Sheets simultaneously, they may both attempt to write data to the same row.
 As a result, one event can overwrite data from another event.
 The diagram below illustrates this example — both `Event 1` and `Event 2` attempt to write data to Google Sheets concurrently — as a result, they will both write to the same row and the data for one event will be overwritten and lost (and no error will be thrown).
-We observed this scenario resulted in data loss approximately 20% of the time with high volume workflows.

 ![image-20201027132901691](./images/image-20201027132901691.png)